OrsellGaming/P2SourceModPlusPlus/README.md

 >
 > I will, in the future, try to add custom elements involving interactions with Steam's API, like achievements, but for now, I don't expect this to work correctly with Steam mods.
 Plus, in the end, P2:CE will do this properly in the future.

+### The functionality of this plugin was made possible thanks to parts of the SAR plugin code base.
+This mainly consists of the memory scanner, platform macros, and math functions.

 ### Features Implemented/Potentially Plan to Implement:

 * ***CURRENTLY BROKEN!!!
 Sorry!*** Stopped workshop maps from being downloaded by the game because the base game's workshop folder isn't on path for SourceMods.
 Because of this, it tries to get ***ALL*** of them at once, which causes the game to be unstable and occasionally crash.